mlhartme/stool/client/documentation.md

 ### Context

 A context specifies a place that can host stages.
 It has a name, an optional token, and a URL pointing to a Stool server.
-`sc` manages a list of contexts in it client configuration file. `sc` also manages a current context, you can change it permanently with `sc context` or per-invocation with the `-context` global option.
+`sc` manages a list of contexts in its client configuration file. `sc` also manages a current context, you can change it permanently with `sc context` or per-invocation with the `-context` global option.

 Advanced note: The concept of a context is similar to `kubectl`s context.